 In summary, you need to inform your visitors about the availability of this platform when:

-🚀 With our Terms and Conditions Generator, you can add the ODR clause with one click (“Use Online Dispute Resolution for European consumers” under “Business model, payments and user rights”) and fulfil the EU requirements.
+🚀 With our Terms and Conditions Generator, you can add the ODR clause with one click (“Use Online Dispute Resolution for consumers in the EU and consumers based in Norway, Iceland, or Liechtenstein”) and fulfil the EU, Norway, Iceland, and Liechtenstein requirements.

 A proper Terms and Conditions document won’t do your business any good if no one sees it: here’s why the best idea is to add it a link to your site’s footer so that it is always visible and accessible.

 In addition to the website’s footer, other advantageous locations to place Terms and Conditions links are signup and checkout forms.